Draft Council of Europe convention on the protection of the environment through criminal law

 issues of criminal and civil liability in the context of climate

-change” asked the Committee of Ministers to “conduct a study on
+change”, it asked the Committee of Ministers to “conduct a study

 and its possible universal recognition” and to draft a new legal

-instrument to replace the Convention No. 172 which remains unimplemented.
+instrument to replace the 1998 convention, which remains unimplemented.

-(2023) “Environmental impact of armed conflicts” by requesting that the
+impact of armed conflicts” by requesting that the new convention

-new Convention would also apply in the context of armed conflicts,
+would also apply in the context of armed conflicts, war or occupation

-wars or occupation, and that it would cover ecocide.
-Moreover, Recommendation
+and that it would cover ecocide.
+Moreover, in its

 prevent and combat environmental crime, promote national and international

-co-operation and set minimum legal standards for States as regards environmental
+co-operation and set minimum legal standards for States with regard to

-crime.
-It welcomes the draft Convention’s emphasis on prevention
+environmental crime.
+It welcomes the draft convention’s emphasis

 measures among the general public and co-operation with civil society and